SihamDriham/skillShare_pfm/README.md

    - The Spring Boot backend will automatically start, and the database will be created.

 4. **Verify Backend:**
-   - Ensure the backend is running by visiting [http://localhost:8080](http://localhost:8080) in your browser.
+   - Ensure the backend is running.

 ---